-On April 28, 1950, Carolyn Forché was born in Detroit, Michigan.
-She studied at Justin Morrill College, Michigan State University and earned an MFA from Bowling Green State University and a PhD from Newcastle University in Newcastle-upon-Tyne, United Kingdom.
+On April 28, 1950, Carolyn Forché was born in Detroit.
+She studied at Justin Morrill College and Michigan State University, and earned an MFA from Bowling Green State University and a PhD from Newcastle University in Newcastle-upon-Tyne, United Kingdom.